Connect with others who understand.

 4. Studies Are Testing Whether TKI Therapy Can Be Stopped

-CML treatment decisions are best made in partnership with your oncologist (cancer specialist).
-Never stop taking your medications without consulting your doctor.
+CML treatment decisions are best made with your oncologist (cancer specialist).
+Never stop taking your medications without checking with your doctor.

 Ask Your Cancer Care Team About Recent Advances